-With biotech being one of the greatest technological sectors in the modern world, bio-industries are thriving up more rapidly than ever before and the products and services they deliver are promising.
-Most of the biotech companies rising up in the world are biopharmaceuticals, biomedicals and those providing therapeutics in areas of unmet medical need.
+With biotech being one of the greatest technological sectors in the modern world, bio-industries are thriving up more rapidly than ever before, and the products and services they deliver are promising.
+Most of the biotech companies rising up in the world are biopharmaceuticals, biomedicals, and those providing therapeutics in areas of unmet medical need.
 However, there are also biotech companies developing bio-synthetic products, agricultural products, biochemicals, and biorefineries.

-Promising Biotech Companies in 2019
+Promising Biotech Companies

-Here is a list of ten biotech companies (arranged in no particular order) from around the world which are expected to bring noteworthy developments in the upcoming months of 2019.
+Here is a list of ten biotech companies (arranged in no particular order) from around the world, which are expected to bring noteworthy developments in the upcoming months of 2019.
 (Top Biotech Companies)

 Founded in 2008 and based in Paris, Enterome develops disease management solutions and products based on the molecular understanding of the role of the human gut microbiome.
 One of the largest of its kind, the company focuses on developing innovative therapeutic approaches (drugs and biomarkers) to support personalized medicine for microbiome-related diseases.
 Enterome Bioscience’s pipeline of products and services include drugs for targeting specific gut bacteria associated with Crohn’s disease, treatment of Inflammatory Bowel Diseases (IBD), microbiome-derived cancer vaccines for targeting tumor antigens present in microbiome of patients, and therapeutic programs for the discovery of new drug candidates in IBD, Crohn’s disease and for diverse type of cancer such as glioblastoma, colon, pancreatic, lung and breast.

 Virion Biotherapeutics is an England-based company founded in 2017 to provide therapeutics against human respiratory virus infections through its unique TIP (Therapeutic Interfering Particles) modality.
-TIPs are first-in-class biologicals that interfere with viral replication, preventing infection and alleviating disease.
-The company’s proprietary TIP, VH244 is an optimized RNA molecule which hijacks the replication machinery of influenza A virus, thus preventing viral replication and suppressing the disease.
+TIPs are first-in-class biologicals that interfere with viral replication, preventing infection, and alleviating disease.
+The company’s proprietary TIP, VH244 is an optimized RNA molecule that hijacks the replication machinery of influenza A virus, thus preventing viral replication and suppressing the disease.
 Currently, VH244 is in a pre-clinical development phase.

 Headquartered in Cambridge, Massachusetts, Alnylam’s foundation dates back to 2002.
 The biopharmaceutical company uses RNA interference (RNAi) to innovate medicines to potentially address the needs of patients in genetic diseases, cardio-metabolic diseases, hepatic infectious diseases, and central nervous system and ocular diseases.
 One of its genetic medicine Onpattro, a Patisiran, is already approved for clinical use, while seven of them are in late-stage clinical development phase along with an inclisiran against Hypercholesterolemia, a cardio-metabolic disease; and ALN-HBV02 against HBV infection.